Bokhtiar-Adil/Escape_Game/README.md

 You are good to go.
 Now, run the game.
 You should face no error.

 ## Rules
 To win this game, player will have to survive for 1 minute.
-Player will lose if -
+Player will lose if - <br/>
-1. Robot doesn't move forward for too long
+1. Robot doesn't move forward for too long <br/>
-2. Fuel runs out
+2. Fuel runs out <br/>

 Player will have to collect the game items spreading in front of him.
-There are five types of game items -
+There are five types of game items - <br/>
-1. Green item	: Boosts fuel and coin bonus twofold
+1. Green item	: Boosts fuel and coin bonus twofold <br/>
-2. Gold item	: Gives coin
+2. Gold item	: Gives coin <br/>
-3. Blue item	: Gives fuel
+3. Blue item	: Gives fuel <br/>
-4. Red item	  : Slows down fuel and coin bonus, like a reverse boost
+4. Red item	  : Slows down fuel and coin bonus, like a reverse boost <br/>
-5. Black item	: Switches off all the lights except the torch
+5. Black item	: Switches off all the lights except the torch <br/>

 Fuel will automatically run out in each frame.
 Collecting the blue item refuels it.
 If the fuel gets too low, coins will be automatically spent to refuel it until it reaches zero.
-Boosting doubles fuel and coin bonus.
+Boosting doubles fuel and coin bonus. <br/>

 There are thre indicator bars over the robot's head.
 They show corresponding resource status in color gradient.
-Color changes from red to green if the corresponding resource increases and from green to red if the corresponding resource decreases.
+Color changes from red to green if the corresponding resource increases and from green to red if the corresponding resource decreases. <br/>
 1. Left gradient bar	  : Shows how much coin you have
 2. Middle gradient bar	: Shows how much fuel you have
-3. Right gradient bar	  : Shows remaining boost duration
+3. Right gradient bar	  : Shows remaining boost duration <br/>
+Beware of the reds!

 ## Controls
-Enter		    : Starts the game
+Enter		    : Starts the game <br/>
-Escape		  : Closes the game
+Escape		  : Closes the game <br/>
-W, S, A, D	: Forward, Backward, Left, Right (player can't move backwards during gameplay, only allowed in ghost mode) Space		    : Jump
+W, S, A, D	: Forward, Backward, Left, Right (player can't move backwards during gameplay, only allowed in ghost mode) <br/>
+Space		    : Jump <br/>
-E, R		    : Camera up and down
+E, R		    : Camera up and down <br/>
-X, Y, Z		  : Pitch, Yaw, Roll
+X, Y, Z		  : Pitch, Yaw, Roll <br/>
-N			      : Forced nightmode
+N			      : Forced nightmode <br/>
-B			      : Camera wide view
+B			      : Camera wide view <br/>
-H			      : Camera reset
+H			      : Camera reset <br/>
-T			      : Toggle torch
+T			      : Toggle torch <br/>
-1, 2, 3, 4	: Robot rotates around axis x, y, z and resets respectively
+1, 2, 3, 4	: Robot rotates around axis x, y, z and resets respectively <br/>
-7           : Ghost mode, pauses game to move the camera as you want without moving the robot, H resets it Command prompt will always show these directives during the gameplay.
+7           : Ghost mode, pauses game to move the camera as you want without moving the robot, H resets it <br/>
+Command prompt will always show these directives during the gameplay. <br/>

 ![Screenshot (216)](https://github.com/Bokhtiar-Adil/Escape_game_v2/assets/103052177/c9ba36a1-8264-4b2e-b03b-4941df0e34c1)